Kemper and ESG

 Diversity & Inclusion

-Kemper’s diversity and inclusion efforts include policies that encourage an inclusive culture in the areas of pay equity, recruiting, anti-discrimination, anti-harassment, as well as an independently-operated hotline dedicated to enabling employees to anonymously report concerns.
+Kemper’s DEI initiatives include policies that encourage an inclusive culture in the areas of pay equity, recruiting, anti-discrimination, anti-harassment, as well as an independently-operated hotline dedicated to enabling employees to anonymously report concerns.

 Kemper is also committed to providing opportunities for qualified businesses owned by individuals of diverse backgrounds to participate in our procurement processes.
 Our Procurement team tracks Kemper’s spend with diverse suppliers including businesses owned by women and veterans.
 We also partner with minority-owned talent acquisition firms focused on recruiting top performers who will further enhance the diversity of our team.